CHORI Summer Student Research Program

 How do I submit an application?

-Step 2.
-Complete the application and submit with all required documents as PDF or Word documents.
-Do not submit Google documents.
+Step 2: Complete the application and submit with all required documents as PDF or Word documents.
+Do not submit Google documents or embedded links.

 How are applicants selected?

 A selection committee will review all applications that meet the eligibility requirements.
-The criteria for selection of awardees will include candidate qualifications, aptitude, enthusiasm for science and research, career goals, and articulation of what you hope to gain from participation in the program.
+The criteria for selection of awardees will include candidate qualifications, aptitude, enthusiasm for science, career goals, and articulation of what you hope to gain from participation in the program.
 The selection committee takes a holistic view of the application.
-Though grades are considered, the committee will take into account the rigor of courses taken and trajectory of grades, particularly for students who have experienced academic or personal barriers.
-Student character is also considered based on the submitted letters of recommendation.
+Grades are considered, but the committee will also take into account the rigor of courses taken, trajectory of grades, and academic or personal barriers.
+Student character is also considered based on the submitted letter(s) of recommendation.
 Students applying to SSRP as alumni must demonstrate leadership potential and articulate, in detail, what new skills or experiences they hope to gain from participation in the program again.

 When do I hear if I was selected?